 The college application process can be intimidating.
 Tulane’s Office of Undergraduate Admission holds an application workshop in the fall to help high school juniors, seniors, and their parent or guardian navigate the process.
 The day’s events will include parent and student programming that address the different components of the application, financial aid, and an opportunity to have questions answered by admission counselors.

-The fall visit program is an overnight stay for prospective, multicultural, high school seniors.
-Combined with our fall Campus Preview Day students will have the opportunity to, explore academic offerings, immerse themselves in campus life, and participate in a college application workshop.
+This year, the fall visit program is an 3-day virtual event for prospective, multicultural, high school seniors.
+The event will take place in the evening of a Thursday and Friday and late morning on a Saturday.
+Students will have the opportunity to, explore academic offerings, immerse themselves virtually into campus life, and participate in a college application workshop.
 This program is hosted by the Office of Undergraduate Admission in partnership with the Office of Multicultural Affairs and the Center for Academic Equity.
-The Office of Undergraduate Admission will reimburse students' travel expenses up to the amount designated in the program acceptance letter.

 The spring visit is an invite-only program designed for admitted multicultural students.
 During the overnight stay, students will participate in our admitted student day and have the opportunity to meet with faculty and staff, learn about campus resources, explore New Orleans, and interview for scholarship!
 This program is hosted by the Office of Undergraduate Admission in partnership with the Office of Multicultural Affairs and the Center for Academic Equity.
 The Office of Undergraduate Admission will reimburse students' travel expenses up to the amount designated on the program acceptance letter.